Introduction to loading data

 Flat data or nested and repeated fields.
 Avro, CSV, JSON, ORC, and Parquet all support flat data.
 Avro, JSON, ORC, Parquet, and Firestore exports also support data with nested and repeated fields.
 Nested and repeated data is useful for expressing hierarchical data.
 Nested and repeated fields also reduce data duplication when loading the data.

 Embedded newlines.
 When you are loading data from JSON files, the rows must be newline delimited.
 BigQuery expects newline-delimited JSON files to contain a single record per line.

 Encoding.
 BigQuery supports UTF-8 encoding for both nested or repeated and flat data.
 BigQuery supports ISO-8859-1 encoding for flat data only for CSV files.

-Nested and repeated fields are supported in the following data formats:
+You can load data into nested and repeated fields in the following data formats:

 - JSON (newline delimited)

 For information about specifying nested and repeated fields in your schema when you're loading data, see Specifying nested and repeated fields.

 Load data from other Google services

 Some Google services export data to BigQuery using scheduled queries, exports, or transfers.
 For more information about services that support exports to BigQuery, see Load data from Google services.

 Other Google services support data exports initiated from BigQuery Data Transfer Service.
 For more information about services that support exports initiated by BigQuery Data Transfer Service, see BigQuery Data Transfer Service.